NoCode-NoLife/Melia/README.md

 Melia
 ==============================

-Melia is an open-source server emulator written in C#.
+Melia is an open-source MMORPG server software for the international client of Tree of Savior.
 It's solely being developed for educational purposes, learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.
 It's not about playing a game or competing with any services provided by IMCGAMES or its partners, and we don't endorse such actions.